jimratliff/GenoMac-shared/docs/user_classes_and_attributes.md

 | "                | microsoft-word    | USER_ATTRIBUTE_MICROSOFT_WORD |
 | other-user-class | dropbox           | USER_ATTRIBUTE_DROPBOX |
 | "                | sync-com          | USER_ATTRIBUTE_SYNC_COM |

+## The encoding and path of user-attribute data
+- Defined in a user’s object within `users_to_create` JSON object or inherited from the user’s user class
+- Encoded by Hypervisor-System in a `USER_ATTRIBUTE∞§¶shortname¶§∞attributename§∞¶` system-scoped state set_system_states_for_user_attributes "$user_spec_json" # scripts/spawn/spawn-state-helpers.sh
+- Transferred verbatim by Hypervisor-User to a `USER_ATTRIBUTE∞§¶shortname¶§∞attributename§∞¶` user-scoped state
+- Recorded by Hypervisor-USER for the session as a